 |Architect||Horden Cherry Lee|

-Newfoundland represents the first stage of new residential development at Canary Wharf and will be designed by renowned Mayfair-based architects, Horden Cherry Lee who have created an exceptionally delicate aesthetic rarely found in such impressively high towers.
+Newfoundland represents the first stage of new residential development at Canary Wharf and has been designed by renowned Mayfair-based architects, Horden Cherry Lee and structural engineers WSP.
+They have created an exceptionally delicate aesthetic rarely found in such tall towers.
 Newfoundland’s striking appearance stems from its transparent diagrid structure, also notably used in another famous London landmark, ‘The Gherkin’.
-The ‘diamond’ shape will have sloped, sculpted sides and an external frame will give residents more space while also offering privacy on the balconies, shielding each one from being overlooked by their neighbours.